Tearsheet

 AI Analysis | Feedback

-Mr. Harrison joined First Hawaiian Bank in 1996 and has over 35 years of financial industry experience, having worked for banks in New York and Hawaii.
-He was named Chief Executive Officer in 2012 and Chairman, President, and Chief Executive Officer in 2014.
-Prior to his CEO role, he served as Chief Operating Officer from December 2009 to January 2012 and as President from December 2009 to June 2015.
-He also held the positions of Vice Chairman in 2007 and Chief Risk Officer from 2006 to 2009.
-Mr. Harrison led the bank's initial public stock offering, transitioning it into a publicly traded company after 15 years as a subsidiary of BNP Paribas.
-Before joining First Hawaiian, he worked at Bank of Hawaii.
-He served in the U.S. Navy and holds a bachelor's degree in Applied Mathematics from UCLA and an MBA from Cornell University.
+Robert Harrison joined First Hawaiian Bank in 1996 and has over 35 years of financial industry experience working for banks in New York and Hawaii.
+Prior to his current role, he served as Chief Operating Officer of First Hawaiian Bank from December 2009 to January 2012 and as its President from December 2009 to June 2015.
+He was named Vice Chairman in 2007 and served as the Bank's Chief Risk Officer from 2006 to 2009.
+He led the bank's initial public stock offering, which transformed First Hawaiian into a publicly traded company after 15 years as a subsidiary of BNP Paribas.
+He previously served as an Independent Director for Alexander & Baldwin Investments LLC and Alexander & Baldwin, Inc., and as a Vice Chairman for BancWest Corp.
+(Hawaii).

-Alan Arizumi, Vice Chairman - Wealth Management Group
+Alan Arizumi, Vice Chair, Wealth Management Group

 AI Analysis | Feedback